HetBenkt/DQL-Tester-FX/CONTRIBUTING.md

 * Open 'File' > 'Settings'
 * Go to the 'Plugins' section
 * Download/install and enable these extra plugins
-    * Lombok Plugin (and enable annotation processing for the project)
     * Coverage
     * Emma
     * SonarLint